Sunyang730/sublime-jsdocs/README.md

 1. Open Package Control: `Preferences -> Package Control`
 2. Select `Package Control: Install Package`
-3. Type `DocBlockr` into the search box and select the package to install it
+3. Type `sublime-jsdocs` into the search box and select the package to install it

 ## Feature requests & bug reports